MOO242/MOO242/README.md

 # 🧩 About Me

 I build data‑driven solutions that combine analytical precision with creative problem‑solving.
-My work blends **Python, R, SQL, and visualization** to turn raw data into clear, actionable insights.
+My work combines **Python, SQL, ML Models, and visualisation** to transform raw data into clear, actionable insights.
 I’m driven by curiosity, structure, and the belief that great storytelling makes data unforgettable.

 ---